Get involved! Check out career opportunities

 High throughput automation

-We are equipped to automate processes beginning with arrayed library cloning, then generating functionally titered arrayed lentivirus libraries, and ending with high-content screening platform to yield high-dimensional phenotypic data.
+We’ve automated processes starting with arrayed library cloning, followed by the generation of functionally titered arrayed lentivirus libraries, and culminating in high-content screening platforms that deliver high-dimensional phenotypic data.

 Example of Screening Report